telerik/reporting-docs/knowledge-base/cannot-access-the-reporting-rest-service.md

 ---
-title: Cannot access the Reporting REST service
+title: Cannot Access the Reporting REST Service
 description: "Learn why you may see the following error message in the report viewer 'Cannot access the Reporting REST service. (serviceUrl = '/api/reports').
 Make sure the service address is correct and enable CORS if needed (https://enable-cors.org).'"
 type: troubleshooting
 page_title: Cannot access the Reporting REST service.
 Enable CORS if needed.
 slug: cannot-access-the-reporting-rest-service
-position:
 tags: HTML5ReportViewer, RestService
 ticketid: 1347340
 res_type: kb